RSTJ-CE/Github-Python-Projects/Python/Big Project/Boolean Algebra Solver/Final Project/README.md

 - Not variables are denoted with '!' at the front. !AB!CD means A and C are not variables

 ### What's the purpose of sorting?
--  the purpose of sorting the Boolean algebra expression is to make it visually clearer to the user, and to allow the simplification to be easier.
+-  the purpose of sorting the Boolean algebra expression is to make it visually clearer to the user, and to allow the expression to be simplified more easily by the algorithm.

 ### What does P & S represent in the truth table?
--  P & S is a way of showing whether the problem and solution are equivalent
+-  P represent problem, while S represents solution.
+P & S is to show whether the problem and solution are equivalent